serverlessworkflow/specification/specification/README.md

 Note that when the starting state of the workflow is an [Event](#Event-State) defining a cron-based scheduled starts for the runtime implementations would mean that there needs to be an event service which issues the needed events at the defined times to trigger workflow instance creation.

+The directInvoke property defines if workflow instances are allowed to be created outside of the defined interval or cron expression.

 #### End Definition